rcn-ee/ti-opencl/docs/sphinx-doc/source/debug/debug_printf.rst

 ``int2 v; ...; printf("v = <%v>\n", v);``,
 you can write ``printf("v = <%d,%d>\n", v.s0, v.s1);``.

-Output of ``printf`` from the DSP side is automatically prepended with the dsp core number where the kernel code runs, for example, ``[core 0] v = <1,5>``.
+Output of ``printf`` from the DSP side is automatically prepended with the DSP core number where the kernel code runs, for example, ``[core 0] v = <1,5>``.
 Sometimes, knowing which core your kernel lands on can also help debugging.